UBCSailbot/raye-global-pathfinding/README.md

 These csv files can be directly modified to change the inputs to planning.
 Note that the last number refers to the time-step value.
 We will be using 4 time steps for all global pathfinding purposes (0, 4hr, 8hr, 12hr).

-By adding the `--output_csvs <folder_name>` options, the used weather data is saved into csv files in <folder_name>.
+By adding the `--output_csvs <folder_name>` options, the used weather data is saved into csv files in <folder_name> (folder must already exist).
 This is useful, as these files can then be used as inputs with `--input_csvs` to be used for future testing.

 ### Linting
 Linting helps us keep our code clean, easy to maintain, and free of bugs.